"Endometriosis is a condition of the reproductive organs, causing heavy, painful menstruation, and potentially affecting fertility.

 Heavy periods that last more than seven days

 Endometriosis most often develops from the late teens.
 Many women find symptoms reduce when they"re pregnant.

 What treatments are available for endometriosis?

 At Evergreen Women's Health, PC., Dr. McNally provides you with a personalized, holistic treatment plan.
 Depending on the severity of your endometriosis symptoms and needs, she might recommend hormone therapy to alleviate your symptoms.
 You might also benefit from over-the-counter pain relievers to reduce menstrual cramping.

 For a long-term solution to endometriosis, Dr. McNally may suggest laparoscopic surgery.
 A laparoscope is a thin tube with a camera attached.
 It"s inserted into your body through very small incisions.
 As the images project onto a screen in the operating room, Dr. McNally can confirm your diagnosis and find areas of endometrial growth.
 She then inserts small surgical instruments to remove the abnormal endometrium.

 naturopathic clinic Why Naturopathy?
-Seeing a holistic naturopathic doctor is quite a different experience from seeing a conventional doctor or any practitioner that works strictly by treating the symptoms of disease.
-Our ...NuHealth Clinic
+Seeing a holistic naturopathic doctor is quite a different experience from seeing a conventional doctor or any practitioner ...NuHealth Clinic